Skip to main content

 "Brie from Trader Joe’s"

-With maybe the exception of Whole Foods’s floral department, Trader Joe’s is unrivaled for grocery store bouquets.
+With maybe the exception of Whole Foods’ floral department, Trader Joe’s is unrivaled for grocery store bouquets.
 I am an avid plant nerd and professional gardener, and I have never been disappointed in Trader Joe’s flowers.
 They’re beautiful, fresh and well-priced.
 Beyond lively seasonal bouquets, you can also get orchids, succulents and more.

 "flowers at Trader joe’s"

 I didn’t think I’d end on breakfast food, but when I started to really think about something I go out of my way to buy every time I’m near a Trader Joe’s, these frozen hash brown patties fit right in my cart next to sparkling wine and roses.
 You get 10 of them for less than $3 and kids love them.
-They crisp up nicely, like a big flat tater tot.
+They crisp up nicely, like a big, flat tater tot.

 Share this resource with your friends!